-- 1.31 Network Rail's strategy on level crossings has been rewritten to reflect that there is currently no additional specific funding for reducing safety risk for CP6 and to provide a clear steer on what routes are expected to deliver in this context.
-The strategy has guidance about spend per life saved, what is grossly disproportionate and how cost-benefit analysis can inform decision-making. - 1.32 Network Rail has stated that decisions to invest in level crossing safety must also be balanced against other safety risks, such as from embankments, structures, track, signalling, trespass and stations.
+- 1.39 Network Rail's strategy on level crossings has been rewritten to reflect that there is currently no additional specific funding for reducing safety risk for CP6 and to provide a clear steer on what routes are expected to deliver in this context.
+Network Rail's Board has not yet formally signed off the strategy.
+STE is developing guidance about a suite of factors that can influence decisions regarding what is grossly disproportionate at different types of level crossing.
+More work needs to be done to refine information about how these factors and cost-benefit analysis can inform decision-making. - 1.40 Network Rail has stated that decisions to invest in level crossing safety must also be balanced against other safety risks, such as from embankments, structures, track, signalling, trespass and stations.
 We have reminded Network Rail that all risk must be minimised SFAIRP, irrespective of other funding pressures.
 Because of our intervention, Network Rail assesses that this may lead to profiling spend over the whole control period to achieve the necessary safety improvements.
-Network Rail stated that there should be a clear plan for each level crossing asset, identifying what changes would be reasonably practicable to reduce safety risk. - 1.33 We advised that, where level crossing proposals are determined to be reasonably practicable, it might be an appropriate use of reallocated funds to plan such works.
-We do know from our STE challenge meeting that at least two routes, Wales and LNW, have been challenged by STE to show why 'optional' level crossing spend in Appendix D is not reasonably practicable.
-From our assessment, we consider that a further £25m should be spent in LNW and £8m in Wales. - 1.34 Further, we are concerned that the re-writing of Network Rail's Level Crossing Strategy has removed some of the stretching targets for routes to achieve improvements at passive crossings and those with the least reliable methods of warning crossing users.
+Network Rail stated that there is an intent to have a clear plan for each level crossing asset, identifying what changes would be reasonably practicable to reduce safety risk. - 1.41 We advised that, where level crossing proposals are determined to be reasonably practicable, it might be an appropriate use of reallocated funds to plan such works.
+We know from our STE challenge meetings during our review that at least two routes, Wales and LNW, had been challenged by STE to show why 'optional' level crossing spend in Appendix D of route plans was not reasonably practicable.
+In our draft determination, we stated that we considered that a further £25m should be spent in LNW and £8m in Wales. - 1.42 Further, we were concerned that the re-writing of Network Rail's Level Crossing Strategy had removed some of the stretching targets for routes to achieve improvements at passive crossings and those with the least reliable methods of warning crossing users.
 STE has been overseeing the development of value-formoney solutions at crossings that currently have the least reliable controls.
-We consider that this has made some technical improvements reasonably practicable, and that there should be a targeted application of them.
-That is why we also consider that £25 million to upgrade the highest priority user-worked crossings with overlay warning systems, instead of relying on telephones, is a reasonably practicable measure and should be funded from the outset.
+We stated in our draft determination that we believe this has made some technical improvements reasonably practicable, and that there should be a targeted application of them.
+We suggested that £25 million to upgrade the highest priority user-worked